k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 Activating the mismatches finder in the schema - the main tables design surface - provides a mismatches overview of the LU (aka Data Product) schema's tables.

 1. At the top schema toolbar, look for the ![](../03_logical_units/images/web/reconciliation.svg) Reconciliation action icon.
-2. Click on the icon to activate the mismatches finder, or click on the arrow aside it and choose one of the 3 options.
+2. Click on the icon to activate the mismatches finder, or click on the arrow aside it and choose 1 of the 3 options.
 3. As a result, the mismatches finding process starts.

 ![](images/schema_recon_bar_select.png)